chipsalliance/firrtl-spec/spec.md

 ## Signed Integers

 Similar to unsigned integers, a literal signed integer can be created given an integer value and an optional positive bit width.
+Integer literals are of constant type.
 The following example creates a 10-bit unsigned integer representing the number -42.

 ``` firrtl
 SInt<10>(-42)